yasfatft/cfg/README.md

 4. enjoy :)

 ## 2. Tmux
-Support easy moving between different panes
+Support easy moving between different panes with pressing Alt+b and after that pressing one of k, j, l, h (vim-style) for varient oriententions.

 ### How to set-up
 1. Install [Tmux](https://github.com/tmux/tmux)